PeopleForBikes/PeopleForBikes.github.io/content/project-standards.md

 - Keep that `LICENSE.md` file and copyright notice in any modified versions.

-If you feel that [MIT] is really the wrong license for a substantial [BNA Mechanics] open source project, let's talk: XXX.
+If you feel that [MIT] is really the wrong license for a substantial [BNA Mechanics] open source project, let's talk with [the team].

 ### Content